wilzbach/english/basics/basic-types.md

 ### Indexes in D

-In D indexes have usually the alias type `size_t` as it is a type that is large enough to represent an offset into all addressible memory - that is `uint` for 32-bit and `ulong` for 64-bit architectures.
+In D indexes have usually the alias type `size_t` as it is a type that is large enough to represent an offset into all addressible memory - it is `uint` for 32-bit and `ulong` for 64-bit architectures.

-`assert` is compiler built-in which verifies conditions in debug mode and aborts with an `AssertionError` if it fails.
+`assert` is a compiler built-in which verifies conditions in debug mode and aborts with an `AssertionError` if it fails.

 ### In-depth